inesp/inesp.github.io/_posts/2025-01-31-flat-structure.md

 **Smart, until proven silly.** This should be a good rule of thumb. 😁

-And following this matra leaves you with just 2 options:
+And following this mantra leaves you with just 2 options:
 - **a)** test everybody yourself -> sacrifice your time and energy to test people and become a judgy person nobody wants to work with
 - **b)** trust somebody else's judgement -> help build titles that actually mean something and then trust people with these titles